A history of the organization and facility management.

 In the late 1990s, Brookhaven was selected to serve as the U.S. Tier 1 computing facility for the ATLAS experiment at the LHC (Large Hadron Collider) at CERN.
 The ATLAS Computing Facility (ACF) was established in 2000 to support the computing needs of U.S. collaborators in the ATLAS experiment, leveraging the established infrastructure and capabilities of the RCF, and resulting in the formation of the SDCC.
 In addition to utilizing the existing resources at the RCF, the ACF added support for newer computing services required to support the compute model planned by the ATLAS experiment.
 These new services were built upon the ideas of a global computing grid that grew out of the academic research in grid computing.

-The major components of the SDCC are the 450,000 HEPSpec 2006 (HS06) unit processing farm (currently with 50,000 processing cores), the distributed and centralized disk storage farm (over 40 PB of on-line disk storage), the robotic tape storage silos (200 PB of storage), a 3,000 terabit-per-second internal network up to 200 gigabits per second of Wide Area Network (WAN) connectivity, and data grid and cloud computing software infrastructure.
+SDCC maintains a 1,050,000 HEPSPEC 2006 (HS06) unit processing farm (currently with 90,000 processing cores), a distributed and centralized disk storage farm (more than 120 PB of online disk storage), robotic tape storage silos (240 PB of storage), a 3,000 terabit-per-second internal network with up to 200 gigabits per second of WAN connectivity, and data grid and cloud computing software infrastructure.
 The hardware is a combination of commodity-based processing servers, enterprise-class UNIX servers, and highly-specialized mass storage systems, all connected by high-speed network infrastructure.